For updates to the Universal Agent, see the following page:

 September 17, 2019

-When a business transaction (BT), that represents the endpoint of a service, calls another BT that represents the endpoint of another service, that is a "cross-BT" call.
-This is typical of One-App-Per-Service architectures, where multiple applications each correspond to different services and BTs represent service endpoints.
+When a business transaction (BT) that represents the endpoint of a service calls another BT that represents the endpoint of another service, that is a "cross-BT" call.
+This is typical of One-App-Per-Service architectures, where multiple applications each correspond to a different services and BTs represent service endpoints.

 August 26, 2019

 - You can now see Application context in the audit report for all the entities, enabling a better understanding of application information at the top level.

 - Modifications to Business Transaction config are audited in the context of an Application

 - Modifications to Alerts/Health Rules are also audited with Application Name to facilitate a consistent end-user experience

 Analytics now has a home page.
 See Application Analytics Notes for more information.

 - The Tiers & Nodes dashboard by default only shows the tiers and nodes that receiving performance data for the selected timeframe.
 You can use a filter to view tiers and nodes receiving performance data, not receiving performance data, or all tiers and nodes.

 - Whenever a user is deleted from the user list, any custom dashboard that the user has created becomes non-functional with no permissions, and is unable to execute properly.
 This impacts all associated dashboard-based reports and shares.
 You can solve this problem using the Recover function.